eappel/RGBColorSlider/README.md

 - (float)getBlueColorComponent;
 - (float)getAlphaComponent;
 ```
-*Note that color components are stored as values between 0 and 1.
+*Note that color components return values between 0 and 1.
 To convert to RGB scale, multiply by 255.*

 ## License